This document describes which environments are supported by Skeema.

 The Community edition of the Skeema CLI does not parse or process INSERT statements.
 Their presence won’t break anything, but Skeema will not interact with them in any way.

-The Community edition of the Skeema CLI completely ignores triggers.
-Their presence won’t break anything, but Skeema will not interact with them in any way.
+The Community edition of the Skeema CLI only interacts with tables, stored procedures, and functions.
+It completely ignores views, triggers, and events; their presence in the database won’t break anything, but Skeema Community Edition will not interact with them in any way.

 AWS Aurora